 Bonnie Raitt Discography - Slipcue.Com Blues and R&B Reviews

 Bonnie Raitt portrait Go ahead, laugh all you want...
-I know that Bonnie Raitt has a lousy reputation among the current hipoisie as a schmaltzy, yuppified soul balladeer.
+I know that Bonnie Raitt has (or had) a lousy reputation among the hipoisie (of my time) as a schmaltzy, yuppified soul balladeer.
 But so what?
-The hipsters are wrong.
+The hipsters were wrong.
 I grew up digging Raitt's early stuff, and it's still great... and to tell the truth, her new records don't suffer too badly, either.
 Bonnie's career dates back to the early 1970s when she was (literally) a freckle-faced little kid, foisting herself upon as many old bluesman as she could find, and soaking up all their musical skill and savvy.
 She was also Broadway star John Raitt's daughter, which may account for some of the ease with which she became such a well-beloved performer on the outskirts of the LA rock scene.
 Here's a quick look at some of best stuff...

 Discography

-Bonnie Raitt "Bonnie Raitt" (Warner, 1971)
+Bonnie Raitt "Bonnie Raitt" (Warner Brothers, 1971) (LP)

 This is a dazzling debut, solidly in the blues camp and packed with impressively first-rate performances.
 Bonnie burns through several classic blues covers, ranging from Robert Johnson to Sippie Wallace, as well as hippie-era types like Stephen Stills and folk-bluesman John Koerner.
 Top it off with her confident, lusty delivery and considerable chops as a guitar player, and you got yourself one heck of a nice record.
 Highly recommended!

-Bonnie Raitt "Give It Up" (Warner, 1972)
+Bonnie Raitt "Give It Up" (Warner Brothers, 1972) (LP)

 This followup album may be my favorite Bonnie Raitt album, although it shows her swiftly branching out into more torchy terrain.
 Another Sippie Wallace tune (the wonderfully raunchy "You Got To Know How") is the main holdover from her traditionalist blues leanings, along with an irresistible New Orleans-style version of Barbara George's "I Know"...
 Bonnie self-pens a few nice new tunes, and introduces several nice up-and-coming roots-ish songwriters -- Eric Kaz, Chris Smither and Joel Zoss -- to the world at large.
 A solid album, which includes one of her best ballads, "Love Has No Pride," which is maudlin, but effective.
 Another highly recommended record.

-Bonnie Raitt "Takin' My Time" (Warner, 1973)
+Bonnie Raitt "Takin' My Time" (Warner Brothers, 1973) (LP)

 The balancing act between ballads and blues opens up wide on this one, though still mostly with top-notch results.
 The blues stuff -- "Let Me In," "Kokomo Blues" -- is pretty killer, as are some of the newer tunes she covers, such as Jackson Browne's "I Thought I Was A Child", Mose Allison's "Everybody's Crying Mercy," and a particularly nice version of Randy Newman's (!)
 "Guilty."
 The only blemishes on here are Eric Kaz's followup ballad, "Cry Like A Rainstorm" and Joel Zoss's "I Gave My Love A Candle," which are both too syrupy, and point towards problems further down the road.
 Still, another great record.

-Bonnie Raitt "Streetlights" (Warner, 1974)
+Bonnie Raitt "Streetlights" (Warner Brothers, 1974) (LP)

 (Produced by Jerry Ragovoy)